or

 Are K-Cups BPA-free?

-Keurig cups, otherwise known as K-Cups are pretty lousy for the environment in every way, but at least they are BPA-free.
-According to Mother Jones, K-Cups are generally made from No. 7 plastic, which meets and exceeds applicable FDA standards.
-Unfortunately, though BPA may be gone from many of these products, its replacements aren’t really much better.
+Keurig cups, otherwise known as K-Cups, are pretty lousy for the environment in every way, but at least they are BPA-free, according to the brand.
+Per Mother Jones, K-Cups are generally made from No. 7 plastic, and can technically be recycled.
+But remember, all plastic products contain potentially harmful compounds, even if they are BPA-free.

 This article, originally published on May 13, 2021, has been updated.